enso-org/enso/doc/design/syntax/syntax.md

 *** test.idr:18:23:unmatched case in Main.index ***
 ```

 The above program crashed in the middle of execution.
-Such mistakes as the
+Such mistakes (related to
-possibility of the index to be out of bounds are very hard to catch and most of
+the possibility of the index being out of bounds) are very hard to catch, and
-programming languages do not provide a standard, easy mechanism to prevent them
+most programming languages do not provide a standard, easy mechanism to prevent
-from happening.
-Let's improve the situation and use the power of dependent types
+them from happening.
+Let's improve the situation and use the power of dependent
-to keep the information about the length of the list visible to the compiler:
+types to keep the information about the length of the list visible to the
+compiler:

 ```haskell
 -----------------------